Is The Workplace A Jungle?

 They also tend to exhibit that selfish attribute in their work.
 You could neither expect them to walk an extra mile for the organization nor perform their duties and responsibilities as stipulated in their contracts.
 They care for nothing but their salaries.

-For the workplace to prosper, the relationship between the people and the organization should be symbiotic.
+The relationship between the people and the organization should be symbiotic for the workplace to prosper.

 Let’s consider the relationship between the clownfish and the sea anemone.
 It’s a perfect example of a symbiotic mutualistic relationship.
-While the fecal matter from the clownfish serve as nutrients for the sea anemone, the latter provide the former with protection from its predators.
+While the fecal matter from the clownfish serves as nutrients for the sea anemone, the latter protects the former from predators.

 You can choose between becoming a parasite or a clownfish.

 The workplace gives you a venue for professional growth and a source of livelihood.
 You need to keep it afloat.
-Your organization needs your help for it to succeed and continue existence.
-You may have disagreements with the people upstairs but you need to bear in mind that commitment to job and organization is different from commitment to your employers.
+Your organization needs your help for it to succeed and continue its existence.
+You may have disagreements with the people upstairs, but you must remember that commitment to your job and organization differs from commitment to your employers.

-Lastly, in order to survive in the forest, you need to clearly determine where you rank in the food chain.
+Lastly, to survive in the forest, you must clearly determine where you rank in the food chain.
 Identify the different kinds of animals there.
 And most importantly – don’t stand in the path of your predators.

 It’s as simple as knowing your designated place in the organization, being mindful of your words and actions, and being careful with how you deal with everyone.
 And remember that the most foolish thing to do is to offend your employers.